3mdeb/verified-boot/measured_boot.md

 A Platform Key (PK)[^TPM_spec_14-4-3] and its hierarchy is controlled by and used by the platform firmware.
-The TPM can generate the PK for the firmare's use, like signing firmware and software components for [verified boot](./verified_boot_main.md).
+The TPM can generate the PK for the firmware's use, like signing firmware and software components for [verified boot](./verified_boot_main.md).

 #### Storage Root Key hierarchy